vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 The first one `web` declares the web server.
 The second one `release` is the one that will be executed once build is completed.

-**More Options** menu gives you control over a console within Heroku.
+_More Options_ menu on Heroku gives you control over a console within Heroku.
+You'll find an option _Run Console_ within the application (staging or production) page.
 You can use that console to run rails commands such as `rails db:create`, `rails db:rollback` and `rails db:migrate` when required.
-You should indeed run `rails db:seed` to hydrate the staging database.
+You can ignore `rails db:migrate` as it is automated as part of the release.
+But you should indeed run `rails db:seed` to hydrate the staging database.

 Open staging environment in the browser.
 You can do this from Heroku page itself.
-Try and create a book.
+Try and create a book manually.
+Move books around shelves.
 Things should work like they've worked in development now.

 The reason? `release` tag in the `Procfile` migrated the database schema.
 So users and books can be created without any trouble.

 Great!
 Take a break, you deserve it!

+And you know how to take this to production?
+Remember creating a pull request between _staging_ and _master_ branches on [GitHub]?
+Same process should push things to production on Heroku, once you merge the pull request.

 **Logs:**
 There are three logs on Heroku that you'll find useful.